NorthCoastChurch/IT-Policy/Policy-4-Owned-Mobile-Device-Acceptable-Use-and-Security.md

 # **Overview**

-Acceptable use of North Coast Church owned mobile devices must be managed to ensure that employees, Board of Directors, and related constituents who use mobile devices to access North Coast Church’s resources for business do so in a safe and secure manner.
+Acceptable use of North Coast Church owned mobile devices must be managed to ensure that staff and related constituents who use mobile devices to access North Coast Church’s resources for business do so in a safe and secure manner.

 This policy is designed to maximize the degree to which private and confidential data is protected from both deliberate and inadvertent exposure and/or breach.